Bash-it/bash-it/README.md

 Bash-it provides a solid framework for using, developing and maintaining shell scripts and custom commands for your daily work.
 If you're using the _Bourne Again Shell_ (Bash) on a regular basis and have been looking for an easy way on how to keep all of these nice little scripts and aliases under control, then Bash-it is for you!
 Stop polluting your `~/bin` directory and your `.bashrc` file, fork/clone Bash-it and start hacking away.

+## Contributing

+Please take a look at the [Contribution Guidelines](CONTRIBUTING.md) before reporting a bug or providing a new feature.

+The [Development Guidelines](DEVELOPMENT.md) have more information on some of the internal workings of Bash-it, please feel free to read through this page if you're interested in how Bash-it loads its components.

 ## Install

 1. Check out a clone of this repo to a location of your choice, such as: `git clone --depth=1 https://github.com/Bash-it/bash-it.git ~/.bash_it`